 Users may view real-time and historical trend data on the monitoring screen.
 Users may also control the type and amount of visible trend data for a selected span of time.
-All trend data appear in a graphical format except the 20 and 40 second trends, which appear in tabular format.
-The default setting is 15 minutes of trend data.
+All trend data appears in a graphical format except the Clinical Log, which appears in tabular format.
+The default setting is 1 hour of trend data.

-Users may also choose to download trend data in a digital file, print it directly to a printer or PC, or clear trend data information.
+Users may also choose to download trend data in a digital file, print it after downloading, or clear trend data information.

-The monitoring system stores trend data readings in memory every second, whether monitoring a patient or not.
-It can store up to 48 hours of trend data, which is available for download when desired.
 Reference Real-time Trend Data, p.
 5-2.
-Reference Histor-ical Trend Data, p.
+Reference Historical Trend Data, p.
 5-7.
 Should the monitoring system detect corrupt trend data, it notifies the caregivers with a TREND DATA LOST message.